 While it's wise to do everything to avoid theft (I always use a Kensington lock on my laptop in hotels now), the other important step is to minimise the impact of the loss.
 According to the BBC news report "Teachers put pupil data at risk", which was prompted by research by RM, teachers in nearly half of England's primary schools back up pupil data on CDs and memory sticks, which they then take out of school.
 The survey of 933 schools found only 1% of respondents were encrypting the data.
 And I'm pretty sure that you'll have the same - is there a member of the management team in your college who takes home a complete copy of your student database each night on their laptop?

 The information that I wrote last October on data security is still accurate today, and contains an action plan, but here's a very quick reminder of two ends of the scale:

-This is potentially quite a boring subject, but the alternative to doing nothing is that you go through quite an 'exciting' time, like HMRC.
+This is potentially quite a boring subject (and can be quite dry, as I discovered researching this), but the alternative to doing nothing is that you go through quite an 'exciting' time, like HMRC.

 We've been through it ourselves - to read our Trustworthy Computing web site for more about our security journey.